bharath0080/JenkinsRelated/gitCommands.md

 	`git checkout 2.3.1 -b <Branch_Name>`

+   9. Check the commits of a single file

+   	`git log --follow -- filename`

-   9. To kickstart with inclusive naming for repositories which has master as default branch.
+   10. To kickstart with inclusive naming for repositories which has master as default branch.
     ```
         git checkout master
         git branch -m master main